petarturukalo/rpibld/README.md

 device tree from secondary storage into RAM, and switches execution to the kernel.

-This bootloader program is implemented as a (redundant) fourth stage bootloader, renamed to `/boot/kernel7l.img` so it is loaded by the third stage bootloader instead of the kernel.
+This bootloader program is implemented as a (redundant) fourth stage bootloader, installed to `/boot/bootloader` and property `kernel=bootloader` set in `/boot/config.txt` for the third stage bootloader to load it instead of the kernel.
+It could have just been installed to `/boot/kernel7l.img` (`kernel7l.img` and not `kernel8.img` because this bootloader is 32-bit, not 64-bit) but renaming it to `bootloader` makes for less confusion.
 Although this is implemented as a redundant step in the boot sequence, it is done because the first three bootloader stages are run on the VideoCore/VPU, while the loaded "kernel" is run on the ARM CPU, and there is far more official documentation available for the ARM CPU than the VPU.

 For more info see the following links.
 * https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#raspberry-pi-4-boot-flow